dfarrell07/vagrant-opendaylight/CONTRIBUTING.md

 We're experimenting with Gitter, a GitHub-driven chat service that works on a per-repo basis.

 Feel free to hop in [our room](https://gitter.im/dfarrell07/vagrant-opendaylight) and test it out with us.

+## Patches

+Please use [Pull Requests](https://github.com/dfarrell07/vagrant-opendaylight/pulls) to submit patches.

+Basics of a pull request:
+* Use the GitHub web UI to fork our repo
+* Clone your fork to your local system
+* Make your changes
+* Commit your changes, using a good commit message and referencing any applicable issues
+* Push your commit
+* Submit a pull request against the project, again using GitHub's web UI
+* We'll give feedback and get your changed merged ASAP.
+* You contributed!
+Thank you!